JoeJHoward/PHP-SQL-Builder/README.md

 $builder = $kanso->Database->builder();
 ```

-Alternatively if you have a reference to an existing database connection, you can access the builder directly through the connection.
+Alternatively if you have a reference to an existing database `connection`, you can access the builder directly through the `connection`.

 ```php
 $builder = $kanso->Database->connection()->builder();